301 Montreal Street

 PO Box 22 351

-Monday & Public Holidays
+Monday & Public Holidays: Closed

 The Physics Room is a contemporary art space dedicated to developing and promoting contemporary art and critical discourse in Aotearoa New Zealand.

 Based in central Ōtautahi Christchurch since 1996, we assist art practitioners with resources and opportunities to enable professional and creative development, and work to support the acknowledgement and understanding of contemporary art among New Zealanders.
 Our goal is to actively seek links between the arts and other areas of cultural production and to involve art as a contributing voice in wider intellectual, social and political debate.

 The Physics Room is a charitable trust governed by a Board of Trustees.